akkartik/mu/vocabulary.md

 #### events

 `read-key` reads a single key from the keyboard and returns it if it exists.
 Returns 0 if no key has been pressed.
+Currently only support single-byte keys, which are identical to their code-point and grapheme representations.

 `read-line-from-keyboard` reads keys from keyboard, echoes them to screen (with given fg/bg colors) and accumulates them in a stream until it encounters